RandyRDavila/WoW3/docs/number-theory/nt0.md

 ## Implications

-Under a slight assumption on the behavior of this conjecture, we note that assumping this conjecture true implies the Riemann Hypothesis.
+Under a slight assumption on the behavior of this conjecture, we note that assumming this conjecture true implies the Riemann Hypothesis.